rsodre/the-laundering-dilemma/README.md

 * `/agents/laundromat`: Laundromat agent endpoints, accept payments in x402, where Syndicates launder their money.
 * `/agents/syndicate`: Single Syndicate agents.
 Multiple instances can be started, one for each active Syndicate.
-* `/agents/request`: Scripts for testing, create requests for agents, check balances, etc.
+* `/agents/request`: Scripts for testing, trigger agents, check balances, etc.
 * `/libs`: Misc functions used by all packages.